PeterVanNostrand/FACET/README.md

 ## Requirements

 The code in this repository was developed using Python 3.8.13, [requirements.txt](./requirements.txt) contains a list of required packages and is formatted for use with [Anaconda](https://www.anaconda.com/).
 To run experiments with OCEAN, a state-of-the-art method we compare to, you will need a license for the Gurobi optimizer.
-Free academic license are available [here](https://www.gurobi.com/academia/academic-program-and-licenses/).
+Free academic licenses are available [here](https://www.gurobi.com/academia/academic-program-and-licenses/).
 Setup can be done as follow

 ```bash
 # create the anaconda environment